meilisearch/documentation/learn/getting_started/algolia_migration.md

 ### Initialize project

-Start by creating a directory `algolia-meilisearch-migration` and initializing it as an npm package:
+Start by creating a directory `algolia-meilisearch-migration` and generating a `package.json` file with `npm`:

 ```bash
 mkdir algolia-meilisearch-migration